 If you water your plant and move it immediately back to the cachepot without letting the excess water drip out, you will do your plant a wrong favor.
 Sogginess will most likely cause its roots to grow mold and rot eventually.

 Many other plants dislike being in soggy soil, thus if you already grow any, you are probably familiar with this.

-If you even get a feeling that it is a tad too try, then water it right away.
+If you even get a feeling that it is a tad to try, then water it right away.
 There is nothing worse than seeing your fern turn into a crispy monster.

-If you still aren’t sure when to water the plant, these tips might be helpful:
+In case you still aren’t sure when to water the Maidenhair ferns, these tips might be helpful:

 - If the surface of the soil or the substrate is dry to touch it is time for watering

 - If you see the fronds getting dry and crunchy, it is time for watering

 - The best water to use is rainwater or distilled water that has no lime